 The Retreat Facilitators:

 Sara Avtar: Founding Creator of Shakti Dance® British born, living in Italy, she studied with Yogi Bhajan since 1987 and has taught Kundalini Yoga for 30 years.
 She is a life-long dancer and founding creator of Shakti Dance®.
 Sara Avtar is a KRI Kundalini Yoga Level 1 & Level 2 Lead Teacher Trainer, Sat Nam Rasayan healer, and singer.
-She has released two CDs; “Shakti Lila” and “Merging”, and her new soon to be released CD, “Swara Rasa”.
+She has released three CDs; “Shakti Lila” and “Merging”, and her newly released CD, “Swara Rasa”.
 Having lived through many life challenges, Sara Avtar has found Self-support and empowerment as a woman, through her spiritual practice and the resultant manifestation of creative potential.
 It is this inner-resource she wishes to share with others.
 Transforming art into yogic technology, she combines the qualities of dance, song and visual form, with breath and awareness in harmonious arrangement, opening a subtle field of wakeful Presence.
 For over twenty years, Sara Avtar has dedicated her life-experience to facilitating others in the dis-covery and realization of Original Being - supporting them to manifest their potential and serve through creative originality.

 Sangita: Yoga Teacher and Spiritual Artist Since 2000 after completing her training in Kundalini and Hatha Yoga Sangita has been dedicated to living and sharing Yoga.
 She started, teaching in London, where she held Yoga in Prisons, Drug rehabilitation Programs, Forensic Hospitals and schools.
 In 2010, Sangita trained as a Shakti Dance® Teacher in Glastonbury.
 She then left London to become a Pilgrim on the River Narmada where she felt a calling to immerse fully and reconnect to the roots of Yoga and Tantra.
 Her experience brought her back to Britain to live a more earth based spiritual life, in which to further deepen her experience of the confluence of Shamanism and Yoga within a sustainable community.
 She founded Rewa-Ananda in 2016 as a way to create a new paradigm of an enterprise, which serves the whole.
 She set up an arts school for children and young women, in which she also shares the teaching of Shakti Dance®.
 Sangita now holds transformational space for women and men who choose to expand their inner potential and to reconnect with the joy of pure being.
 Yoga, Dance sacred Song, and Sacred sites are the vehicles Sangita uses to guide groups into embodied states of self realisation.
 Sangita currently resides and teaches in both Maheshwar and the UK. www.rewananda.com